Effective Aug. 1, 2015

 Who Needs A University Parking Permit?

 Every person who parks a motor vehicle on University property, including a motorcycle or moped, must have a valid University parking permit or pay at a parking meter or pay station.
-Parking permits are not a substitute for paying meter/street pay station fees.
+Parking permits are not a substitute for paying meter fees or the Lot 15 and street pay station fees.

 • If your vehicle is unattended, it is parked.

-• Using your car’s hazard lights does not excuse illegal parking.
+• Using your vehicle’s hazard lights does not excuse illegal parking.

 Monday–Thursday: 6 a.m.–midnight*